cybertraining-dsc/fa20-523-312/project/project.md

 Next, the content of the dataset, after it is processed in the software architecture, is plotted.
 It displays the alteration of the values (expressed in scatter plots) of the four main water-quality parameters (viz.
 Temperature, Specific Conductance, pH, and Dissolved Oxygen) over the period of time that starts from November 1 to November 14 for the four years involving 2017, 2018, 2019, and 2020.

+Figure 6 displays the scatter plot data for the "temperature" attribute in the year 2017.

 ![Temperature 2017](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/seventeentemp.png)

 **Figure 6:** Scatter plot for the water-quality parameter involving "Temperature" (2017)

+Figure 7 displays the scatter plot data for the "specific conductance" attribute in the year 2017.

 ![Conductance 2017](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/seventeencond.png)

 **Figure 7:** Scatter plot for the water-quality parameter involving "Specific Conductance" (2017)

+Figure 8 displays the scatter plot data for the "pH" attribute in the year 2017.

 ![pH 2017](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/seventeenph.png)

 **Figure 8:** Scatter plot for the water-quality parameter involving "pH" (2017)

+Figure 9 displays the scatter plot data for the "dissolved oxygen" attribute in the year 2017.

 ![Dissolved Oxygen 2017](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/seventeendox.png)

 **Figure 9:** Scatter plot for the water-quality parameter involving "Dissolved Oxygen" (2017)

+Figure 10 displays the scatter plot data for the "temperature" attribute in the year 2018.

 ![Temperature 2018](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/eighteentemp.png)

 **Figure 10:** Scatter plot for the water-quality parameter involving "Temperature" (2018)

+Figure 11 displays the scatter plot data for the "specific conductance" attribute in the year 2018.

 ![Conductance 2018](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/eighteencond.png)

 **Figure 11:** Scatter plot for the water-quality parameter involving "Specific Conductance" (2018)

+Figure 12 displays the scatter plot data for the "pH" attribute in the year 2018.

 ![pH 2018](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/eighteenph.png)

 **Figure 12:** Scatter plot for the water-quality parameter involving "pH" (2018)

+Figure 13 displays the scatter plot data for the "dissolved oxygen" attribute in the year 2018.

 ![Dissolved Oxygen 2018](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/eighteendox.png)

 **Figure 13:** Scatter plot for the water-quality parameter involving "Dissolved Oxygen" (2018)

+Figure 14 displays the scatter plot data for the "temperature" attribute in the year 2019.

 ![Temperature 2019](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/nineteentemp.png)

 **Figure 14:** Scatter plot for the water-quality parameter involving "Temperature" (2019)

+Figure 15 displays the scatter plot data for the "specific conductance" attribute in the year 2019.

 ![Conductance 2019](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/nineteencond.png)

 **Figure 15:** Scatter plot for the water-quality parameter involving "Specific Conductance" (2019)

+Figure 16 displays the scatter plot data for the "pH" attribute in the year 2019.

 ![pH 2019](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/nineteenph.png)

 **Figure 16:** Scatter plot for the water-quality parameter involving "pH" (2019)

+Figure 17 displays the scatter plot data for the "dissolved oxygen" attribute in the year 2019.

 ![Dissolved Oxygen 2019](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/nineteendox.png)

 **Figure 17:** Scatter plot for the water-quality parameter involving "Dissolved Oxygen" (2019)

+Figure 18 displays the scatter plot data for the "temperature" attribute in the year 2020.

 ![Temperature 2020](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/twentytemp.png)

 **Figure 18:** Scatter plot for the water-quality parameter involving "Temperature" (2020)

+Figure 19 displays the scatter plot data for the "specific conductance" attribute in the year 2020.

 ![Conductance 2020](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/twentycond.png)

 **Figure 19:** Scatter plot for the water-quality parameter involving "Specific Conductance" (2020)

+Figure 20 displays the scatter plot data for the "pH" attribute in the year 2020.

 ![pH 2020](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/twentyph.png)

 **Figure 20:** Scatter plot for the water-quality parameter involving "pH" (2020)

+Figure 21 displays the scatter plot data for the "dissolved oxygen" attribute in the year 2020.

 ![Dissolved Oxygen 2020](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/twentydox.png)